Home / Blog / FLAC to ALAC for iPod Classic Without iTunes Syncing

 1. Install and open WALTR PRO on your Mac or PC.

-2. Connect your iPod Classic or supported Apple device with a USB cable.
+2. Connect the iPod Classic or supported Apple device with a USB cable.

 3. Drop your FLAC files into the WALTR PRO window.

-5. Open the Music app on your iPod and check the tracks.
+5. Open the Music app or library on the iPod and check the tracks.

 Waltr Pro 1

-If your files have clean artist, album, and track metadata, keep that metadata before transfer.
-Messy metadata will not stop playback, but it can make the iPod library look like a junk drawer.
+Keep artist, album, and track metadata clean before you transfer.
+Metadata will not decide whether the file plays, but messy tags can make your iPod library look like someone shook a junk drawer into the Music app.

 Waltr Pro 2